scott2000jones/me/index.markdown

 layout: about
 ---

 I am an undergraduate Computer Science student at the University of St Andrews.
-I'm currently in my second year (having entered directly into second year).
+I'm in third year, having entered directly into second year, and working towards an integrated Master's degree (MSci).

-I am proficient in Java, and I'm also familiar with JavaScript and Visual Basic.
-I'm currently interested in data science and big data, but have also done projects in artificial intelligence.
+Most of my work so far has been in Java and C, although I have also done significant work in Python, JavaScript, and Haskell.
+I have worked on multiple artificial intelligence projects as well, and I'm currently using Golang to attempt to train an LSTM nerual net on works of philosophy, so that it can share its wisdom on Twitter.

 In my spare time I like to play and make music.
 I play the guitar and bass guitar, and also produce music electronically.